 That’s a very good point, Lindsay.
 It takes the politics out of it.

 Eric Cannon (13:09)

 Yeah.
-One thing we’ve seen from a politics side is we’ve had a lot of people talk about stormwater issues in town.
+One thing we’ve seen from a political side is we’ve had a lot of people talk about stormwater issues in town.
 We did a Micro Stormwater CIP booklet to get all those little projects – my culvert is eroded, this intake looks bad, or something like that.
-So we did a micro version of that, that’s really helped politically.
-When people do come to council and they complain about this or that, they say, hey we’ve got $3 million worth of stormwater infrastructure commitments in town.
-I know you think this is a problem, but we’ve got a lot that are in much worse condition and we’ve only got so much stormwater utility money to spend.
+So we did a micro version of that that’s helped politically.
+When people do come to council, and they complain about this or that, they say, hey, we’ve got $3 million worth of stormwater infrastructure commitments in town.
+I know you think this is a problem, but we’ve got a lot that are in much worse condition, and we’ve only got so much stormwater utility money to spend.

 I think it helps give them that depth of need.
-When people come in and are loud with the council or get the mayor’s ear and say, hey, you really need to come extend this storm sewer through my property I’m tired of cleaning out the garbage, the leaves, and the erosion.
-Then we can go back to that and say, hey, we’ve got a huge commitment in this community and you’re on the list.
-It helps them kind of take a step back and see the big picture that the city’s got to deal with and not just that individual property owner
+When people come in and are loud with the council or get the mayor’s ear and say, hey, you need to come extend this storm sewer through my property, I’m tired of cleaning out the garbage, the leaves, and the erosion.
+Then we can go back to that and say, hey, we’ve got a huge commitment in this community, and you’re on the list.
+It helps them kind of take a step back and see the big picture that the city’s got to deal with and not just that individual property owner.

 Nate Carhoff (14:14)